DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

         - initial training for employees taking on a new DR role for the first time
         - detailed refresher training for DR team members
         - brief awareness refreshers for all other employees
+        - **Entitlement** refers to the privileges granted to new users when an account is first provisioned.
 - 7.11.7 Lessons learned
     - A lessons learned session should be conducted at the conclusion of any disaster recovery operation or other security incident
     - The lessons learned process is designed to provide everyone involved with the incident response effort an opportunity to reflect on their individual roles and the teams overall response